ADHD Organization Strategies To Help Kids And Adults

 ADHD is commonly associated with both executive dysfunction and poor organizational skills.
 That means those with the disorder might have difficulty sitting still or concentrating, remembering things, understanding how to efficiently complete tasks, managing time, and more.
 The result of these challenges is often high levels of stress as those with ADHD attempt to balance their natural tendencies with societal expectations and demands.

-Pediatric behavioral health specialist Michael Manos, PhD, spoke with the Cleveland Clinic about time management for people with this condition.
+Pediatric behavioral health specialist Michael Manos, PhD, spoke with the Cleveland Clinic about time management for people with attention-deficit hyperactivity disorder.
 “People with ADHD have trouble directing their attention to tasks that don’t immediately engage or interest them,” explains Dr. Manos.

 To avoid creating excess stress, it can be beneficial to understand how your ADHD impacts your ability to stay organized.
 From there, you can develop ideas to make life easier for yourself.
 Below are a few tips for keeping things organized, no matter your age.